QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 <div class="row row-cols-md-2"><div>

-👉 There are many language specific functions that should be wiser choice, but you can use these for testing.
+👉 There are many language-specific functions, but you can use these commands for testing.

 * ➡️ Using `openssl`